phijano/philo/README.md

 ## Description

-This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat without dying from hunger
+This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat without dying from hunger.

-The bonus is  done with processes and a semaphore instead of threads and mutexes
+The bonus is  done with processes and a semaphore instead of threads and mutexes.

 ## How to use